 Using coconut milk instead of traditional dairy products is a great way to put a healthy twist on any recipe.
 We’re drooling over this decadent sea salt caramel coconut ice cream from the Minimalist Baker, which uses coconut milk to attain the perfect creaminess for this vegan and gluten-free recipe.
 Plus, the salty caramel flavor is made from dates and cashews (hello vitamins, minerals, and antioxidants), so there’s no need to feel guilty.

 If you’re into matcha, this green tea coconut ice cream just might change your life.
 And thanks to the natural sweetness of dates and honey, you won’t have to worry about the added sugar that’s normally hiding in your favorite ice cream treats.
 This recipe from the Minimalist Baker even looks healthy, with a natural green color that comes from the green tea.

 Avocados can elevate any food from toast to tacos, but who knew the savory ingredient works in ice cream, too?
-The secret ingredient in this vegan key lime ice cream from the Roasted Root is avocado.
+That's the secret ingredient in this vegan key lime ice cream from The Roasted Root.
 While you can’t always make a simple swap from eggs to avocado, it works for this recipe because of the strong flavors from the lime juice and maple syrup.
 The avocado acts purely as a consistency and texture aid.

 Turn to these healthy ice cream recipes when you want to satisfy your sweet tooth and stay on track with your summer health goals.